HopkinsIDD/Uvira_vaccination_validation_2023/README.md

 There are three important tabs on the top right of the above figure.
 Every review page has the same three tabs at the very beginning.
 1. **Decline task**: Don't click this one.
 It will teminerate the current task, no one else can work it anymore.
-2. **Release task**: If you don't want to work current page or register anymore, you should click tab.
-AWS will automaticlly post this to other reviewers who is reviewing this book.
+2. **Release task**: If you don't want to work on current page or register anymore, you should click this tab.
+AWS will automaticlly post this page to other reviewers who is reviewing this book.
 3. **Stop and Resume Later**: You can take this as a save button.
-Once you click this tab, it will save your current progress and make you back to the unfinished book list.
+Once you click this tab, AWS will save your current progress and make you back to the unfinished book list.

 ## Valid Values for Quartier and Avenue